Electricity plans...where does your money go?

 Generators produce electricity.
 In Australia, most of our generators are coal or gas, but in recent years renewable energy generators such as solar and wind farms have been added to Australia’s energy mix.

-Despite this, every time you boil the kettle to make tea, approximately 90 per cent of the electricity you use was generated at a power station by burning coal or gas.
+Despite this, every time you boil the kettle to make a cup of tea, approximately 90 per cent of the electricity you use was generated at a power station by burning coal or gas.

 Networks are responsible for delivering electricity to your house.
 They are in charge of Australia’s electricity grid infrastructure - all the poles and wires.